sheplu/axios/CONTRIBUTING.md

 - `npm run build` run rollup and bundle the source
 - `npm run version` prepare the code for release

-Please don't include changes to `dist/` in your pull request.
-This should only be updated when releasing a new version.

 ## Running Examples

 Examples are included in part to allow manual testing.